Lisa Bastoni is a Boston-based singer-songwriter.

-Her album the comeback record will be released in October 2016.
+Her album The Wishing Hour will be released in October 2016.

 It’s just after midnight in Watertown, MA and Lisa Bastoni is pouring coffee and sitting down at her kitchen table, ready to work.
 Her husband and their two kids, ages 2 and 4, sleep in the bedroom upstairs.